e8dev/websightedmsolutions_test/README.md

 ## Available Scripts

+Before starting the project please install libraries and run in terminal / console in the project directory:

+### `yarn install`

-In the project directory, you can run:
+After this in the project directory, you can run:

 ### `yarn start`